ShreyaAnand1709/PlanNova/README.md

-# PlanNova
-a react project to manage the tasks
+a reat project on managing the tasks